emacadie/my_groovy_apps_001/log_and_cli/src/main/groovy/info/shelfunit/venkat/ch013/README.md

 In MethodOnHierarchy, Dr S defines a method as a closure, and then adds it to two metaclasses, Integer and Long.
 Then he adds a method for java.lang.Number, and it shows up in two instances of Number's subclasses: Integer and Long.

 Then we go back to IntegerExpando to add a static method and a constructor.
 Then we override a constructor.
 We use "<<" to add, "=" to override.

+IntegerEMCDSL uses MetaClass to inject methods and constructors.
+EMCDSL is ExpandoMetaClass Domain Specific Language.
+It uses the ExpandoMetaClass DSL to defind them all in one block.